 Redesigning A File Upload Flow

-Discuss is a B2B qualitative research platform that provides comprehensive tools for scheduling, conducting, and analyzing research.
-A key feature of Discuss is its support for live video interviews, allowing users to conduct and record interview sessions directly within the platform.
-Additionally, users have the option to upload sessions recorded elsewhere into the platform for a fee.
+Discuss is a B2B web-based platform that provides tools for scheduling, running, and analyzing qualitative market research.
+A key feature of Discuss is its video-conferencing tool, which allows users to conduct and record interviews and focus groups within the platform.
+If a user does not want to use Discuss to run their interview sessions, they can upload their own video files into the platform for a fee.

-In this case study, I detail my redesign of the platform's recording upload process—which was driven by an influx of new customer demands.
-As a result of my redesign, I resolved a long-standing customer request and significantly reduced task completion time.
+In this case study, I cover my redesign of the flow for uploading these video files—which was driven by an influx of new customer requests.
+As a result of my redesign, I satisfied a long-standing customer request while also significantly reducing task completion time and improving the user experience.

 Role